-Downside scenarios, including two additional and more severe downside scenarios designed for the energy and real estate sectors, reflect the possibility of a more severe macroeconomic shock beginning in calendar Q1 2024 relative to our base scenario.
-In these scenarios, conditions are expected to deteriorate from calendar Q4 2023 levels for up to 18 months, followed by a recovery for the remainder of the period.
+Downside scenarios, including two additional and more severe downside scenarios designed for the real estate and energy sectors, reflect the possibility of a more severe macroeconomic shock beginning in calendar Q1 2025 relative to our base scenario.
+In these scenarios, conditions are expected to deteriorate from calendar Q4 2024 levels for up to 18 months, followed by a recovery for the remainder of the period.
 These scenarios assume monetary policy responses that return the economy to a long-run, sustainable growth rate within the forecast period.
-The possibility of a deeper recession and a more prolonged recovery as compared to our base scenario, including further monetary policy responses to elevated inflation rates which may increase credit risk, is reflected in our general downside scenario.